Insights

 -Of course, unless you look for a very specific, very rare type of project).

-- Either choose the Authority country, or Authority type: European/international institutions.
+• Either choose the Buyer country, or Buyer type: European/international institutions.

 -International institutions have offices in multiple countries, so the country is less relevant for them.

--When searching for tenders in a specific country, the authority type has very little relevance.
+-When searching for tenders in a specific country, the buyer type has very little relevance.

-- Avoid filtering by a specific Authority (Contractor).
+• Avoid filtering by a specific Buyer (Contractor).

--E.g. an Authority such as ”EC – DG DIGIT – Directorate-General for Informatics” might publish another tender under a different name and with different codes, e.g. ”EC DIGIT”, or ”DIGIT”, or ”EC”.
-Accordingly, in some cases Hermix cannot identify the precise authority.
+-E.g. an Buyer such as ”EC – DG DIGIT – Directorate-General for Informatics” might publish another tender under a different name and with different codes, e.g. ”EC DIGIT”, or ”DIGIT”, or ”EC”.
+Accordingly, in some cases Hermix cannot identify the precise buyer.

--A good practice is to extend the search, e.g. to search by Authority type rather than Authority name.
+-A good practice is to extend the search, e.g. to search by Buyer type rather than Buyer name.

--Another option is to search by keywords included in the Authority name, such as ”Starts with…” or ”Containts…”
+-Another option is to search by keywords included in the Buyer name, such as ”Starts with…” or ”Containts…”

 Examples: